Thales-arias/Congresso_IBAP_2025/README.md

 Hello!

-This project aims to share the scripts, datasets, and descriptions used in the preparation of two posters presented at the 12th Brazilian Congress of Psychological Assessment (CBPA):
+This project aims to share the references, R scripts and outputs used in the preparation of two posters presented at the 12th Brazilian Congress of Psychological Assessment (CBPA):

 "Psychometric evidence of the Affect Scale in students from a Federal University in Ceará."
 "Measurement invariance of the Teaching Work Context Scale in Basic Education levels."